BoyBaykiller/IDKEngine/Readme.md

     }
 }
 ```
-Notice how instead of calling `NamedFramebufferTextureLayer` from the CPU we set `gl_Layer` inside the geometry shader saving us 5 draw calls and driver overhead.
+Notice how instead of calling `NamedFramebufferTextureLayer` from the CPU we set `gl_Layer` inside a geometry shader saving us 5 draw calls and driver overhead.

 So this should be faster right?

 No. At least not on my RX 580 and RX 5700 XT.
 And I assume its not much different on NVIDIA since geometry shaders are slow except on Intel.

-There are multiple extensions which allow you too set `gl_Layer` from a vertex shader.
+There are multiple extensions which allow you to set `gl_Layer` from a vertex shader.
 `ARB_shader_viewport_layer_array` for example reads:
 > In order to use any viewport or attachment layer other than zero, a
 > geometry shader must be present.
 Geometry shaders introduce processing